 Nordic Walking; Parndon wood has welcomed the Nordic walkers from Naturally attuned in 2018 please visit https://www.facebook.com/naturallyattuned for dates and more information.

 Walking for Health; Parndon wood will also be hosting its own health walks on Sundays at 11.30am to 12.30pm.
-These walks should be commencing late January 2018.
+The walks are commencing from 11th February 2018 and will be weekly.
 The health walks are free and for anyone to enjoy.
 But please note they will be at a slow pace to accommodate for walkers that are recovering from injury or illness.
 Contact 01279 430005 if further info required.